(Continued from Part 3)

 The Brilliant Octopus

-It is believed the Octopus evolved intelligence millions of years before humanity.
+It is believed the Octopus evolved intelligence millions of years before people.
 These creatures employ tools, solve problems and use visual cues to mimic their environment.
-Octopus videos on YouTube, show them solving problems that would perplex many people!
+Octopus videos on YouTube, show them solving problems that would perplex many humans!

 Animal intelligence is a controversial topic but in the Octopus and other Cephalopods (including squids and cuttlefish) the “impressive spatial learning capacity, navigational abilities, and predatory techniques” are widely acknowledged by the research community (see https://en.wikipedia.org/wiki/Cephalopod_intelligence).